nsqio/nsq/docs/design.md

 client.
 For example:

 ![nsqd clients](http://media.tumblr.com/tumblr_marmk2NL0k1qj3yp2.png)

+To summarize, messages are multicast from topic -> channel (every channel receives a copy of all messages for that topic) but evenly distributed from channel -> consumers (each consumer receives a portion of the messages for that channel).

 **NSQ** also includes a helper application, `nsqlookupd`, which provides a directory service where consumers can lookup the addresses of `nsqd` instances that provide the topics they are interested